persteenolsen/pso-gatsby-blog-one/README.md

 - Categories are added with optimized styles
 - Search / Filter functionality to the List of Posts
 - Pagnition added to one of the list of Posts
-- There is not CMS connected at the moment
+- Foresty CMS added for updating the content